tipsi2022/Stock-Market-Analysis/README.md

 * Downloading Historical Stock Data from Yahoo Finance
 * Calculation of Moving Averages
 * Calculation of Momentum Indicators
-* Extraction of Closing Prices of other Tickers
+* Extraction of Closing Prices of TCS
-* Calculation of Returns for Target Variable and Other Tickers.
+* Calculation of Returns for Target Variable and TCS.
   - Formulae = (Close(t)/Close(t - 1)) - 1 or (Adj Close)
 * Calculation of Change in Volume for Target Variable
   - Formulae = Volume(t)/Volume(t - 1)